Hubert Dreyfus's views on artificial intelligence: Dreyfus' four assumptions of artificial intelligence research

-Dreyfus also identified a subtler assumption about the world.
 AI researchers (and futurists and science fiction writers) often assume that there is no limit to formal, scientific knowledge, because they assume that any phenomenon in the universe can be described by symbols or scientific theories.
 This assumes that everything that exists can be understood as objects, properties of objects, classes of objects, relations of objects, and so on: precisely those things that can be described by logic, language and mathematics.
 The study of being or existence is called ontology, and so Dreyfus calls this the ontological assumption.
 If this is false, then it raises doubts about what we can ultimately know and what intelligent machines will ultimately be able to help us to do.

 Knowing-how vs. knowing-that: the primacy of intuition

-In Mind Over Machine (1986), written during the heyday of expert systems, Dreyfus analyzed the difference between human expertise and the programs that claimed to capture it.
+In Mind Over Machine (1986), written (with his brother) during the heyday of expert systems, Dreyfus analyzed the difference between human expertise and the programs that claimed to capture it.
 This expanded on ideas from What Computers Can't Do, where he had made a similar argument criticizing the "cognitive simulation" school of AI research practiced by Allen Newell and Herbert A. Simon in the 1960s.

 Dreyfus argued that human problem solving and expertise depend on our background sense of the context, of what is important and interesting given the situation, rather than on the process of searching through combinations of possibilities to find what we need.
 Dreyfus would describe it in 1986 as the difference between "knowing-that" and "knowing-how", based on Heidegger's distinction of present-at-hand and ready-to-hand.

 Knowing-that is our conscious, step-by-step problem solving abilities.
 We use these skills when we encounter a difficult problem that requires us to stop, step back and search through ideas one at time.
 At moments like this, the ideas become very precise and simple: they become context free symbols, which we manipulate using logic and language.
 These are the skills that Newell and Simon had demonstrated with both psychological experiments and computer programs.
-Dreyfus agreed that their programs adequately imitated the skills he calls "knowing-that."
+Dreyfus argued that these "knowing-that" skills -- the conscious, rational problem solving techniques the Newell and Simon had modeled -- were a relatively small part of intelligent behavior and were far from sufficient for human-level intelligence.